 Students are discouraged from handing their professors the letters after class with the expectation that the accommodation will be arranged without discussion.

 Accommodations are determined on a case-by-case basis depending upon the supporting evidence and recommendations given in the documentation.
 In all cases, accommodations may not be given unless there is proof that the disability/condition “significantly limits a major life activity.”
 There must be a direct connection between the disability/condition and the accommodations being requested.
 If the documentation is incomplete or does not support your requests, further information may be needed.
 Accommodations will not be given if they alter the essential fundamental elements of a course.
-Some frequently used accommodations are: extended testing time, having test questions read aloud or taped, taking tests in a noise reduced environment, taking essay tests on a computer, tape recording lectures, having a note-taking artificial intelligence app and preferential seating.
+Some frequently used accommodations are: extended testing time, taking tests in a noise reduced environment, taking essay tests on a computer, tape recording lectures, and having a note-taking artificial intelligence app.

 Not necessarily.
 Although information contained in an IEP or a 504 Service Agreement may be helpful, you may not qualify for the same accommodations you had in high school, even if your situation is “otherwise unchanged.”
 The laws governing accommodations between high school and college are different.
 Therefore, what qualified you for accommodations in high school may not qualify you in college.

 Yes.
 The Office of Disability Services staff will do everything available to provide you appropriate access to accommodations; however, students who disagree with an accommodations decision may appeal the decision by following the appeals process.

 There are many basic differences between the laws governing accommodations in high school and college.
 The major shift takes place in the area of independence.
 In college, you are expected to rely on your own self-advocacy skills to communicate with faculty and obtain accommodations.
 Faculty and staff expect to work with you, rather than your parents.
 In addition, the laws governing confidentiality make communication between faculty and parents more restrictive.